gnomezgrave/pull-request-reports/README.md

 ### GitHub Token

 You need to generate a Personal Access Token from the [Developer Settings](https://github.com/settings/tokens) in GitHub, and set `GITHUB_TOKEN` environment varibale, to enable this script to read the repositories.
+Make sure your account (and the token) has permission to read from the given organization and the desired repositories.

 **Note**: Make sure you ***ONLY*** give read-only access to the generated token to avoid any accidental changes to the repositories (if you're to change the code).